TartanLlama/tartanllama.github.io/_drafts/exploding-tuples-fold-expressions.md

 --------------------------

 As noted above, C++17 has a nicer solution for this in the form of [fold expressions](http://en.cppreference.com/w/cpp/language/fold).
 Fold expressions allow the expansion of parameter packs over operators, of which `,` is one.
-As such, we can write the following code to get rid of our previous hack:
+With this feature we can write the following code to get rid of our previous hack:

 {% highlight cpp %}
 template <typename...
 Args, typename Func, std::size_t...
 Idx>
-void call_on_tuple(const std::tuple<Args...>& t, Func&& f, std::index_sequence<Idx...>) {
+void for_each(const std::tuple<Args...>& t, Func&& f, std::index_sequence<Idx...>) {
     (f(std::get<Idx>(t)), ...);
 }
 {% endhighlight %}